 Breathwork is an easy and fun mindfulness activity to utilize.
 Not only does it benefit our minds very much but it also is great for our bodies.
-The breath is powerful tool for calming and energizing.
+Breath is a powerful tool for calming and energizing.

 Creative Mindfulness Activities For Teens

 While meditation, yoga, and journaling are all great mindfulness activities, we shouldn’t limit our mindfulness to these things.
-These are best creative mindfulness activities for teens that they will help you become self aware and keep your creativity flowing!
+These are the best creative mindfulness activities for teens that will help you become self-aware and keep your creativity flowing!

 16. Poem Writing

-Write a poem abut something that is on your mind or to express how you feel.
+Write a poem about something that is on your mind or to express how you feel.
 There are unlimited possibilities as to what you could express and it feels mentally good to get your thoughts out with such fluidity.
-Reflect on what you expressed afterwards.
+Reflect on what you expressed afterward.

 17. Gratitude Letter

-Get some note cards, letters, or a piece of paper and write a letter to someone expressing your gratitude for them.
-Gratitude is an essential part to being happy and it spreads happiness to others.
+Get some note cards, letters, or a piece of paper, and write a letter to someone expressing your gratitude for them.
+Gratitude is an essential part of being happy and it spreads happiness to others.

 18. Mindful Music

 Put on a pair of headphones and play a variety of songs.
-As you listen, write down how each song makes them feel and is they can figure out why that emotion is coming up.
+As you listen, write down how each song makes you feel and if you can figure out why that emotion is coming up.
 This helps us become mindful of emotional triggers and repressed emotions.